Italiancrusader/roboquant-academy-front/README.md

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/18fe4a63-1fa5-41ca-b3c0-2ca423fcde0e) and click on Share -> Publish.

+For Vercel deployment:
+1. Connect your GitHub repository to Vercel
+2. Set up the required environment variables in Vercel project settings
+3. Use the `vercel deploy` command or connect your GitHub repository for automatic deployments

 ## Can I connect a custom domain to my Lovable project?